pingali/pyAadhaarAuth/README.txt

 (and encryption/decryption testing using public.p12)
 8. Support for license key in the config file
 9. Support for posting to authentication server and receiving the response
+10. AES encryption and decryption support added

 TODO
 ====

+0. Integration and cleanup.
 1. Look through the GeoAmida implementation to see the differences in implementation - mostly done
 2. Figure out how to invoke xmlDocDumpFormatMemory instead of